reppy4620/Dialog/README.md

 [blog](https://jweb.asia/26-it/ai/51-bert-chatbot.html) written in japanese

 @ycat3 created text-to-speech example by using this project for sentence generation and Parallel Wavenet for speech synthesis.
-Source code doesn't share, but you can reproduce it if you leverage Parallel Wavenet.
+Source code isn't shared, but you can reproduce it if you leverage Parallel Wavenet.
 That blog has some audio samples, so please try listening to it.

 I'd like to create app allowing us to talk with AI in voice by using speech synthesis and speech recognition if I have a lot of free time, but now I can't do it due to preparing for exams...